-wait_msg is expected to be of type messages.ServiceRequestMessage accurateNodes corelist cores_allocated cpp max_ppn nodelist partial_node ppn class ipsframework.resourceManager.ResourceManager(fwk)
+wait_msg is expected to be of type messages.ServiceRequestMessage class ipsframework.resourceManager.ResourceManager(fwk)

 - 0. call_id: call id for which to wait - 1. blocking: determines the wait is blocking or not add_nodes(listOfNodes)

 5.5 Resource Manager

 The resource manager is responsible for detecting the resources allocated to the framework, allocating resources to task requests, and maintaining the associated bookkeeping.